imsrgadich/indoor_position_fingerprint/README.md

 # Observations from Literature review:
 - *Drawback of fingerprinting* is that radiomap has to be computed when the circumstances change.
 This includes change in location of beacons (BLE or WiFi), restructuring of the of the indoor space.

-- If certain MAC is not heard during some measurement it is put to minimum power device sensitivity level, here our beacon
+- If certain MAC is not heard during some measurement it is put to minimum power device sensitivity level, here our BLE beacon has `-93 dB` as sensitivity level and wifi are assumed to have `-110 dB`.
+Even the test data is replaced with the same constants.